-We believe that our members' experience is linked to our associates' experience-engaged, productive associates are the key to building a healthy company, a caring environment where our associates go above and beyond for our members, driving innovation, and allowing for fulfilling experiences that incentivizes them to stay with us over the long-term.
-Each year, we measure our success and opportunities to advance through our annual, third-party administered Associate Experience Survey - results of the 2020 survey showed that 93% of associates are highly engaged, which is world-class level.
+We believe that our members' experience is linked to our associates' experience-engaged, productive associates are the key to building a healthy company, a caring environment where our associates go above and beyond for our members, driving innovation, and offering fulfilling experiences that incentivizes them to stay with us over the long-term.
+We provide opportunities for our associates to add to their personal well-being experiences that go beyond health to enhance their individual need for purpose, belonging and security.

+Each year, we measure our success and opportunities to advance through our annual, third-party administered Associate Experience Survey - results of the 2021 survey showed that 91% of associates are highly engaged, which is world-class level.
 We provide the survey results to our entire associate population and encourage leaders to use the information to create open, honest action plans with their teams to build upon and further deepen our collective engagement.

-7.3 Years

-Average Associate Tenure

-Of associates have a strong sense that they belong at Humana
+Samman 198 7.3 Years Average Associate Tenure S 84% Of associates have a strong sense that they belong at Humana